Brisbane: (07) 3221 4999

 Interest is payable on monetary awards for past special damages.

-Such compensable care and assistance encompass many tasks such us household chores and maintenance, gardening and lawn care tasks, vehicle maintenance and transport requirements, and any assistance provided in activities of daily living such as showering, toileting dressing, grocery shopping, meal preparation, assisting you with bed and chair transfers and the like.
+Such compensable care and assistance encompass many tasks such as household chores and maintenance, gardening and lawn care tasks, vehicle maintenance and transport requirements, and any assistance provided in activities of daily living such as showering, toileting dressing, grocery shopping, meal preparation, assisting with bed and chair transfers and the like.

 Griffiths v Kerkemeyer (1977) 139 CLR 161 provides the common law principle that damages are recoverable if the relevant loss is caused by the claimant’s incapacity for self care and that loss is to be quantified by reference to the value or cost of providing the needed services.